yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 > - Non-Primitive Types : array, object, function, date, regx.
 <br/><br/>

-:white_check_mark: 14.
-Explan What Is Call By Value, Call By Reference And Call By Sharing? (ref:13, 14.1)
+14. Explan What Is Call By Value, Call By Reference And Call By Sharing? (ref:13, 14.1)

 > - **Call By Value** :